Career Resources

 Reply

 Thanks so much for your interest, Kenise!
 Vivian isn’t an travel nursing agency but a job marketplace that provides the best job search experience for healthcare professionals.
 To apply for jobs on our site, click the “I’m interested” button on any job posting to get in touch with the recruiters from the agencies or facilities that post the jobs.
-You can also complete a universal profile on Vivian to apply for multiple jobs without filling out numerous applications.
+You can also complete a reusable profile on Vivian to apply for multiple jobs without filling out numerous applications.
 Feel free to use the “Contact Vivian” option under the Resources tab to reach our 24/7 help desk with any questions about the site.
 Best of luck in your job search!

 Reply